Why do you coach?

 I really look forward to working with people who want to put in the work to see what they’re made of, athletes who embrace the training process and not just the race at the end.
 I love working with athletes who are as invested in their own training as I am in them.
 I love questions and curiosity, and I love communication.
 I feel the feedback goes both ways and the more an athlete tells me the more I am able to help them.

 Why are you different than other coaches?

 I am an adult onset athlete, I learned to swim with my face in the water when I was 37.
 I did a couch to 5k when I was 36, I had never run before in my life.
 I feel like I am the proof that you can make a change at any point in your life and never look back, you’re never too old to try something new.
 I am a real person, with real struggles, not some superstar athlete or mom.
 I believe in keeping it real.
 I’ve dealt with injuries, weight issues, food issues, parenting issues, you name it.
 There’s a lot of life experience I have to bring to the table.
 I also have 4 young kids and have learned to balance real life with triathlon life.
 I can bring that perspective to the training plans I write, I fully understand the responsibilities of the working parent and how to make it all work.
 I also want to put the FUN into training.
 I want my athletes to love what they are doing, and enjoy every day.
 We also need to be aware than we setting an example to our kids of what it means to work hard to pursue a goal.
 I live that in my own life and believe it is important.

 What’s your history in sport?

 Prior to 2012 I have zero history in sport, other than a few junior high sports.
 I was overweight my entire life up until I took up running at 36 years old.
-Since 2012 I have competed in 10 marathons, 2 Ironmans, 8 half Ironmans, and countless races of shorter distances.
-I qualified for the Boston Marathon in 2018 as well as the Ironman 70.3 World championships in 2019.
+Since 2012 I have competed in 10 marathons, 2 Ironmans, multiple Half Ironmans, and countless races of shorter distances.
+I qualified for the Boston Marathon in 2018 as well as the Ironman 70.3 World championships.